Seraphimu/Hello-World/Notes/CSharp/NotesOfCSharp.md

 ### C# Comments

 Comments can be used to explain C# code, and to make it more readable.
 It also be used to prevent execution when testing alternative code.(It may be that prevent the code that you don't wish running)

+Any text between `//` and the end of the line is ignored by C# (will not be executed).

 1. single line comments